 Simply put, a refinance is the replacement of your existing mortgage with a new mortgage of different terms.
 There are two main types of refinances: a “rate and term” refinance and a “cash-out” refinance.

 What is a rate and term refinance?

 The goal of a rate and term refinance is to lower your monthly mortgage payment by reducing the interest rate, lengthening the term of the loan, or by removing mortgage insurance (also known as MI or PMI).
+You can also shorten the term of your loan with a refinance if you wish (i.e. going from a 30-year to a 15-year mortgage).
 Below are a few examples of how you can reduce your mortgage payment with a rate and term refinance.